Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Asuhara, Satoru (A timid follower of the occult).md

 Author: AjTheYandere

-Compatable game version: V0.69

 First appearance: 11/3/2018

 Created in version: V0.27

+### Additional information

+Part of the infamous "86 Students From Hell."

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Asuhara%2C%20Satoru%20(A%20timid%20follower%20of%20the%20occult)%20-%20AjTheYandere%2C%20V0.69.student">Asuhara, Satoru (A timid follower of the occult) - AjTheYandere, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Asuhara%2C%20Satoru%20(A%20timid%20follower%20of%20the%20occult)%20-%20AjTheYandere.student">Asuhara, Satoru (A timid follower of the occult) - AjTheYandere.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---